 Through its engagement policy and engagement campaigns, the Delegated Investment Manager tries to influence companies to limit the negative impact of its investment decisions on Environmental, social, respect for human rights and the fight against corruption issues.
+3. MSCI methodology to strengthen compliance with DNSH

-Moreover the Delegated Investment Manager's uses the MSCI methodology to apply an additional filter, implying the exclusion of companies that may have a positive E/S contribution, but that:
+Moreover the Delegated Investment Manager's uses the MSCI methodology to apply an additional filter, implying the exclusion of companies that may have a positive E/S contribution, but that :